exiang/blitz_vote/README.md

 # **blitz_vote**

 ## Setup

 ```
 `npm install -g blitz --legacy-peer-deps` or `yarn global add blitz`
 blitz -v
+blitz new blitz_vote
 ```

+✔ Pick a new project's language · TypeScript
+✔ Pick your new app template · full
+✔ Install dependencies? · yarn
+✔ Pick a form library (you can switch to something else later if you want) · React Final Form

+Then, follow the tutorial here [https://blitzjs.com/docs/tutorial](https://blitzjs.com/docs/tutorial) ¸

 ## Getting Started